 We are in an era today when customers are more brand-savvy and mobile-ready than ever.
 If retailers want their customers to buy from them directly this Black Friday, instead of buying cheaper versions of their offerings from another vendor’s online marketplace, then they must offer a 1:1 integrated retail customer experience.

-5 Black Friday tips for enhancing the digital customer experience:
+5 tips for improving your 2023 Black Friday sales by enhancing the digital customer experience:

 1. Optimize for mobile